Want to receive publications straight to your inbox?

 How do I know if I have syphilis?

 The only way to know for sure is to get tested.
 A healthcare provider can do the test.
-It is usually a blood test, but in some cases a swab is used to get fluids from a sore.
+It is usually a blood test, but sometimes a swab is used to get fluids from a sore.
 Anyone who thinks they may have been exposed to syphilis should get tested.
 If you think you might be at ongoing risk for syphilis, it is a good idea to get tested regularly.

 What if I have syphilis?